isc-projects/bind9/doc/arm/reference.rst

    See the description of ``serial-update-method`` in :ref:`options`.

 ``inline-signing``
+   If ``yes``, BIND 9 maintains a separate signed version of the zone.
-   If ``yes``, this enables "bump in the wire" signing of a zone, where an unsigned zone is transferred in or loaded from disk and a signed version of the zone is served with, possibly, a different serial number.
+   An unsigned zone is transferred in or loaded from disk and the signed version of the zone is served with, possibly, a different serial number.
+The signed version of the zone is stored in a file that is the zone's filename (set in ``file``) with a ``.signed`` extension.
    This behavior is disabled by default.

 ``multi-master``
    See the description of ``multi-master`` in :ref:`boolean_options`.